 DuckDuckGo’s basic premise is that they don’t track user searches.
-They also don’t share any personal data with third-parties, which Google is famous for doing.
+They also don’t share any personal data with third parties, which Google is famous for doing.

 Clearly, people gravitate toward DuckDuckGo because they like that the search engine respects their privacy.
 It’s the kind of marketing message that is quickly spread by word of mouth.
 While Google has dominated the search engine market for years, people are looking for alternatives that don’t involve selling their tracking history to the highest bidder.
 In a DuckDuckGo vs Google contest, the winner has always been Google by a mile.
 How long that lasts is debatable.

-Many question how DuckDuckGo makes its money if it doesn’t sell tracking data.
+Many people question how DuckDuckGo makes its money if it doesn’t sell tracking data.
 The company’s website says that its income comes from private ads on its search engine.
-With Google, ads are based on profiles compiled about users’ personal information such as search, browsing and purchase history.
+With Google, ads are based on profiles compiled about users’ personal information such as search, browsing, and purchase history.
 In contrast, DuckDuckGo ads are based on search results pages users view, not on the individuals viewing them.
 That’s a crucial difference.
 Given the uptick in DuckDuckGo searches, it seems to be one that people appreciate.
 It’s possible that PPC campaigns in the future could undergo a transformation if DuckDuckGo continues to attract more users.

 DuckDuckGo Quietly Gains Popularity